ShaneHarvey/specifications/source/transactions/transactions.rst

 In MongoDB 4.0, transactions may only read from the primary.
-If a read is attempted and the transaction’s read preference is not Primary drivers MUST raise an error containing the string “read preference in a transaction must be primary”.
+If a read is attempted and the transaction’s read preference is not Primary drivers MUST raise an error containing the string "read preference in a transaction must be primary".
 Drivers MUST NOT validate the read preference during write operations or in startTransaction.
 See `Why is readPreference part of
 TransactionOptions? <#why-is-readpreference-part-of-transactionoptions>`__